TheGreatSageEqualToHeaven/Remoteless/README.md

 # API Examples

 Remoteless uses a polling API for communicating, the polling function is `WaitForEvent` which only passes around your single buffer meaning multiple events must be handled by embedding event data directly in your buffer.
+Remoteless handles some clean-up but polling threads need to be cleaned up by the developer.

 **Server:**